aaronpk/draft-parecki-oauth-metadata-for-nested-flows/draft-parecki-oauth-metadata-for-nested-flows.md

 1. The OAuth Client initiates an OAuth flow by redirecting the User Agent to the Authorization Server.
 2. The User Agent visits the Authorization Server.
-3. The Authorization Server initiates a new OAuth flow as the OAuth client to the Identity Provider by redirecting the User Agent to the Identity Provider.
+3. The Authorization Server initiates a new OAuth flow as the OAuth client to the Identity Provider by redirecting the User Agent to the Identity Provider, and provides the additional parameters defined in {{parameters}}.
 4. The User Agent visits the Identity Provider.
 5. The Identity Provider authenticates the End-User.
 6. The Identity Provider issues an authorization code and redirects the User Agent back to the Authorization Server.